28 Aug Detailed guide: Report modern slavery as a First Responder

 The potential victim will receive support for a further 45 calendar days so they can transition into other services.

-The potential victim will receive support for 9 working days.
-They can ask for a reconsideration during this period.
+The potential victim will receive support for 9 working days after the decision.

 Ask for a reconsideration